-Whether you’re a Roanoke landlord or tenant, familiarizing yourself with the Virginia residential landlord and tenant act is critical.
-Understanding these laws will help you understand what is required of you and therefore help you avoid potential disputes with the other party.
+Whether you’re a landlord or tenant in Roanoke, familiarizing yourself with the Virginia residential landlord and tenant act is critical.
+Understanding these laws will provide you with the knowledge of what is required of you.
+In turn, this will help you avoid potential disputes with the other party.

 Roanoke, Virginia renters rights include the right to:

 - Live in a property that adheres to the city’s health, safety, and building codes.

 - Receive a written notification when their landlord wants to alter the terms of the lease agreement.

 - Have repairs completed in a reasonable amount of time after requesting them from the landlord.

 - Enjoy the property in peace and quiet.